-The end of XM also brought the most ambitious flybys of the mission.
-T70 was designated a "super go low" flyby, meant to go as low as was physically possible while maintaining spacecraft safety.
-The science goal was to attempt to go below the ionosphere in order to detect Titan's internal/intrinsic magnetic field (if it existed).
-Significant resources by the spacecraft team were expended to determine what was the limiting factor for a low flyby.
-The spacecraft team determined that with a minimum torque attitude, the limiting factor was heating of the Stellar Reference Units.
-This extensive effort allowed Cassini to fly T70 at an altitude of a mere 880km.
-This did not probe below the ionosphere, but did establish a limiting constraint on Titan's intrinsic magnetic field
+The end of XM also brought the most ambitious Titan flyby of the mission.
+T70 was designated a "super go low" flyby, meant to go as deeply into Titan's atmosphere as was physically possible while maintaining spacecraft safety.
+The science goal was to attempt to go below Titan's ionosphere in order to detect Titan's internal/intrinsic magnetic field (if it existed).
+After concentrated and detailed analysis the spacecraft team found that with a minimum torque attitude, the limiting factor for a low flyby was the heating of the Stellar Reference Units.
+This analysis allowed Cassini to fly T70 at an altitude of a mere 880km.
+The spacecraft didn't quite get below the ionosphere, but this flyby allowed the team to place an upper limit on Titan's intrinsic magnetic field that reealed the field to be very small at best.